Gamerium/Dindo-Bot/README.md

 Farming bot for Dofus game which uses your mouse, keyboard & screen pixels to interact with the game client.

+> This bot is only available for [Linux](https://www.wikipedia.org/wiki/Linux) at the current time.

 [![screenshot](screenshot.png)](http://www.youtube.com/watch?v=1Qh_eNLuTYo "See Dindo-bot in action")

 ## Features